ChemBOMAS: Accelerated BO in Chemistry with LLM-Enhanced Multi-Agent System: Introduction

 Several strategies have been proposed to accelerate BO, including search space partitioning~\cite{wang2020}, specialized encoding embeddings~\cite{tripp2020sample, moriconi2020high, nayebi2019framework}, pseudo-data generation~\cite{yin2023high}, and transfer across similar tasks~\cite{swersky2013multi}.
 However, when these acceleration strategies are applied to the intricate chemical reactions, two critical shortcomings emerge.
-First, most approaches employ a single acceleration technique, which may prove insufficient for the chemical optimization problems with multiple demands, such as exploration of diverse reaction parameters combinations while enriching sparse early-stage data.
+First, most approaches employ a single acceleration technique, which might be insufficient for the chemical optimization problems with multiple demands, such as exploration of diverse reaction parameter combinations while overcoming data scarcity in the early-stage.
 Second, current acceleration methods are predominantly data-driven.
-Because reaction pathways differ widely in their underlying kinetics and thermodynamics, a purely statistical BO framework frequently expends resources in chemically implausible regions of the search space, missing opportunities to leverage mechanistic insight that could guide the search more efficiently.
+Because chemical reaction pathways differ widely in their underlying kinetics and thermodynamics, a purely statistical BO framework frequently expends resources in chemically implausible regions of the search space, missing opportunities to leverage mechanistic insight that could guide the search more efficiently.

 To overcome these limitations, we propose \textbf{ChemBOMAS}, an LLM-Enhanced \textbf{M}ulti-\textbf{A}gent \textbf{S}ystem specifically designed for accelerated \textbf{B}ayesian \textbf{O}ptimization in chemistry.
-ChemBOMAS introduces a novel approach where Large Language Models (LLMs) enhance a synergistic optimization process that combines \textbf{knowledge-driven coarse-grained} optimization with \textbf{data-driven fine-grained} optimization.
-The system operates using a multi-agent framework where agents collaborate dynamically.
-In the coarse-grained optimization stage, an LLM-powered agent reasons over existing chemical knowledge (e.g., literature, databases) to intelligently decompose the vast search space and identify promising candidate regions, effectively pruning chemically irrelevant areas.
-Subsequently, in the fine-grained optimization stage within these candidate regions, another LLM-enhanced workflow generates informative pseudo-data points.
-These pseudo-points augment the data available to the BO agent, significantly improving data utilization efficiency and accelerating convergence towards the optimum.
+ChemBOMAS synergistically integrates two LLM-powered modules: a \textbf{knowledge-driven search space decomposition module} and a \textbf{data-driven pseudo-data generation module}.
+The knowledge-driven module employs an LLM-powered agent to reason over existing chemical knowledge (e.g., literature, databases), intelligently decompose the vast search space and identify promising candidate regions, dynamically pruning the search space for better BO efficiency.
+Simultaneously, the data-driven module utilizes a fine-tuned LLM to generate informative pseudo-data points across the entire search space.
+These pseudo-data not only warm-start the BO process but also inform the knowledge-driven module's subspace selection.
+This closed-loop interaction enables ChemBOMAS to achieve superior optimization efficiency and convergence speed even under extreme data scarcity.